 Once upon a time, everyone thought that going through the motions of running employee pulse surveys would always get them insights into what is happening in their companies.
 But times have changed!
 And people have started realizing that not just any survey would fetch them the data they needed.

 So, if you’re here, looking for the best questions you ought to ask in your survey, you are already in a good place to start.
-For one, you care that your questions for the employee pulse surveys work right.
+For one, you care that your questions work right.
 For another, you already know that not all questions work the same.
-While it’s certainly illuminating to learn some tips to create a good survey and questions you should avoid, let’s dive into those questions that should make into all employee pulse surveys.
+While it’s certainly helpful to learn some tips to create a good survey and the questions you should avoid, let’s dive into those questions that should make it into all employee pulse surveys.

 Type 1: Questions that target any concern they might have.